OpenNebula/docs/source/operations_guide/references/template/physical.rst

 The provision template describes the resources to create in the OpenNebula (cluster, hosts, datastores, virtual networks), parameters for allocation of the new hosts on the remote bare-metal cloud provider, how to connect and configure them from the perspective of operating system and software.
 It's a YAML document, which needs to be prepared by the Cloud Administrator.

 We'll explain the templating basics with a few simple examples.
-Continue to the :ref:`provision template reference <ddc_provision_template>` for comprehensive documentation.
+Continue to the :ref:provision template reference <ddc_provision_template> for comprehensive documentation.

 .. _ddc_usage_example1:

 .. important::

     Before following any of below examples, you need to create the provider you want to use.
-Please refer to :ref:`this guide <ddc_provider>` for more information.
+Please refer to :ref:this guide <ddc_provider> for more information.

 Example 1: Empty cluster with datastores
 ----------------------------------------